 Not much comfort, but well worth remembering!
-In 2015/16, nearly 29% of Scottish school leavers went into employment, including Modern Apprenticeships.
+In 2016/17, 22% of Scottish school leavers went into employment.
 So, there are job opportunities out there.

 Employers use lots of different methods to find new employees.
 This quick guide to their main recruitment methods explains how companies hire new employees.
 It will help you decide where to start looking and how to plan your job search.

 Nearly a third of employers find new employees this way.
 Networking is a great way to find ‘hidden jobs’; the 60% of jobs that are never advertised.

 Use your personal network of contacts to help you find work.
 These might include: family, friends, neighbours, work experience placement providers and other work-related contacts.
 Maybe you also have contacts through a part time job, volunteering or your leisure activities?

 Make sure your contacts know you’re looking for work, and what type of work you’re interested in.
 Maybe you could use social media sites such as Facebook, LinkedIn or Google+ to spread the word?

 Contacting local companies and organisations speculatively – on the off-chance that they might recruit – can be hard work but it is worthwhile.
 This is particularly true if you have a specific type of job or apprenticeship in mind, and can target relevant employers.

 For example, if it’s a plumbing apprenticeship you’re after, focus on local plumbing firms and your local council.
 You’ll find firms through the Yellow Pages or Yell.com, the online version, and in this case a specialist website like ‘Need a Plumber’.
 The job profiles on Planit list useful contacts that may help you to identify potential employers.

 Some big companies start recruiting as early as December or January for start dates in September.
 So, start planning, and applying, early.